Categories

 Abraham Lincoln Birthplace National Historical Park

 The Sinking Spring site is a must-see!
 Here, you’ll find the park’s visitor center and the massive memorial building.
-The memorial building encases a replica of the log cabin that Lincoln was born.
+The memorial building encases a replica of the log cabin where Lincoln was born.

 Big South Fork National River and Recreation Area